hthanhlong/centra_window_coding/README.md

    - Add environment variables in .env
      - SENDEREMAIL => add the email of sender
      - PASSWORD => Password (using APP PASSWORD of google) - [How to create app password by google](https://support.google.com/accounts/answer/185833?hl=en)
-     - RECEIVEREMAIL => a person who receives the email
    - npm install
    - npm run server
 3. In Centra-Window folder